Alkanoor/DijkstraContest/README.md

 	*v7 v8 -> end position of robot center (v7 = xPos, v8 = yPos)

-	*v9+4*i v10+4*i v11+4*i v12+4*i -> positions of center of obstacles and half sizes (v9 = xPosCenter, v10 = half width, v11 = yPosCenter, v12 = half height)
+	*v9+5*i v10+5*i v11+5*i v12+5*i v13+5*i -> positions of center of obstacles and half sizes (v9 = xPosCenter, v10 = half width, v11 = yPosCenter, v12 = half height, v13 = angle in degrees)

 A folder __results__ which contains the result of timed tests (your program will be run the maximum number of times during 10 seconds)

 2 folders which contain the code used to draw the result of your program for the wanted input and to compute the speed of your program, you can look at them if you are interested by the code, but please don't modify them or I'll be compelled to hate you.
-You can use **make run-graphical** or **make run-timed** in order to easily run the 2 programs.
+You can use **make run-graphical**, **make run-graphical-withEnvironment**, **run-timed** or **make run-timed-withEnvironment** in order to easily run the 2 programs.

 ####2.The second one is yours : anyone can create his folder (please name it with *something that can identify you*).